 Warm up properly

 Whether you are arriving at a practice, game, or speed and agility training, it’s very important that athletes are warming up properly.
 Warm-ups should be specific to whatever activity you are doing.
 Warm-ups should also never be rushed, and athletes should continue to warm up if they do not feel 100 percent ready.
 Not warming up properly can result in muscle strains, sprains, and tears, which can keep athletes sidelined for a significant period of time.

 Another way to reduce or prevent injuries from occurring is by knowing the game inside and out.
-When players know the rules of the game, what’s legal and what’s not, fewer injuries happen.
-Not only does knowing and understanding how the game should be played help prevent injuries it also makes athletes better and makes the game more enjoyable as well.
+When players know the rules of the game, fewer injuries happen.
+Not only does knowing and understanding how the game should be played help prevent injuries, it also makes athletes better and makes the game more enjoyable as well.

 Take Breaks / Rest when needed

 During practice, games, and off-season training, taking breaks when needed will help prevent injuries, especially heat-related sickness.
 This doesn’t mean players should be sitting out during the conditioning portion of practice or other similar scenarios because they are “too tired”.
 Instead, players who are feeling severe muscle fatigue, any heat-related sickness symptoms, or any other significant factors should talk with their coach and get the attention needed to reduce the risk of any injuries.